-Dolphin Energy has a well-established commitment to environmental programs and initiatives – a commitment that began well before the company started operations in 2007.
+Dolphin Energy has a well-established commitment to environmental programs and initiatives – a track record that began in development well before the company started operations in 2007.

 In 2023, building on its commitment to environmental protection and stewardship, the company has expanded its partnerships.